dhiraj-das/dhiraj-das.github.io/_posts/2017-09-14-server-side-swift-using-vapor.md

 }
 {% endhighlight %}

-Now, open run the Run scheme of your project and type the url 'http://localhost:8080/hi' -
+Now, save the file and quit xcode.

+{% highlight shell %}
+vapor run
+}
+{% endhighlight %}

+type this in your browser 'http://localhost:8080/hi' -

 You should see Hello, world!